Case study of Culture Segments in action at The Place

 The organisation is benefiting a more strategic approach and a revolution of how the organisation thinks about its contextual programme.
 There is a renewed enthusiasm for reaching out to and targeted audiences across the organisation’s different departments.
 Culture Segments has provided a common language for talking about audiences and has been particularly helpful inidentifying needs that are not necessary the same as the staff’s own.

 Next steps - data tagging

-The Place is MHM’s first UK client to implement the ‘MHM Relationships’ online app, This will provide The Place the capacity to direct bookers to a small, quick number of key questions including the Culture Segments Golden Questions.
+The Place is implementing the Culture Segments TagTool online app, This will provide The Place with the capacity to direct bookers to a small, quick number of key questions including the Culture Segments Golden Questions.
 This enables The Place to segment bookers at a record level, monitoring what works best, where the greatest return on investment lies, who is responding, which messages resonate with which audience segments via which platforms.
 This means strategies can be adjusted and messaging changed dynamically.
 A campaign designed to reach Expression can be evaluated by whether an increased number of Expression are subsequently booking.